Eastbourne Eagles: Season summary (juniors)

-the Seagulls were formed in February 2021 tand disbanded in August 2021.
+the Seagulls were formed in February 2021 and disbanded in August 2021.
 This was the junior side of the Eagles.

 The Seagulls' first two signings for the season were Jake Knight and Richard Andrews, both returning to Arlington having ridden for the Eagles when they were in the National League.
 Club asset, and local youngster, Nathan Ablitt was then confirmed as one of the Seagulls' reserves starting on a 3.00 average.
 The Seagulls then completed the signings of Chad Wirtzfeld and Connor King, who both had previous National League experience with the Isle of Wight Warriors.
 Henry Atkins became the Seagulls' sixth signing, he raced for the Seagulls alongside riding for his SGB Championship team, the Plymouth Gladiators.
 Another local rider, Nick Laurence, was named as the Seagulls' second reserve and their final signing.